A

 tuft 15th century name for tassel

-thigh.
-Sleeves were varied- fitted at the forearm, or mutton sleeve,
+the upper thigh.
+Sleeves were varied- fitted at the forearm,

-most popularly bat-wing.
-The tunic became shorter amongst fashionable
+or mutton sleeve, most popularly bat-wing.
+The tunic became

 tunicle

 Turkey bonnet or hat.
-15th century 'flower-pot hat' sometimes called
+15th century hennin, and

 U